This article was originally written by Stacey Feintuch. It has since been updated by an additional contributor.

 Location: Dunkerhook Road, Paramus

 Details: Saddle River County Park is a 577-acre linear park that has a bicycle-pedestrian path.
-The path, about 6 miles, meanders through various Bergen County towns like Glen Rock, Fair Lawn, Paramus, Rochelle Park, Ridgewood and Saddle Brook.
-You’ll find a scenic waterfall, ponds, shaded picnic areas, playgrounds for the kids and other activities.
+The path, which is about 6 miles long, meanders through various Bergen County towns like Glen Rock, Fair Lawn, Paramus, Rochelle Park, Ridgewood and Saddle Brook.
+You’ll find ponds, shaded picnic areas, playgrounds for the kids and other activities.

 More info: www.co.bergen.nj.us or call 201-336-6000

 Details: The trail, which runs between the Essex-Passaic county line in Little Falls and Arnold Way in Verona, follows about 3 miles of the former rail bed of the Caldwell Branch on the old Erie-Lackawanna Railroad.
 Cross a trestle over the Peckman River as you ride your way along the path.
 The trail is located in an urban area but you’ll feel like you’ve escaped the congestion as you pass through areas of woodland.

 Why I like it: Completing this route will feel like an accomplishment to new bike riders, since it’s a short trail with a low level of difficulty.

 More info: www.essexcountyparks.org or call 973-268-3500